gitbeggs/MSC-RESEARCH-PROJECT/README.md

 Read coverage across bacterial genes was calculated for each of the 53 samples to assess genome coverage.

-# For mapping of reads to the B.subtillis a shell for loop was created for efficiency using nano function
+# Read Mapping to Bacillus subtilis Genome Using Shell For Loop

+A shell for loop using the nano function was created to efficiently map reads to the Bacillus subtilis genome, automating the process for multiple samples and reducing redundancy.

-See file:
+See file: Terminal loop for mapping reads to B.subtilis genome.sh